Goabbob/PNP-Website/docs/lock.md

 title: "Lock/ban a Prodigy account"
 ---

-## How to lock/ban a Prodigy account
+## How to lock/ban a Prodigy account jamesdragontamer
 1. Log into a Prodigy world
 2. `[Hack] Set Level` => 100
 3. Use the map to teleport to Harmony Island